Don Pepin Garcia: Don Pepín García Series JJ (White Label)

 The range was developed by Don Pepín and his son Jaime García.
 Medium- to full-bodied, the wrapper is a Nicaraguan Corojo Oscuro, and the binder/filler is Nicaraguan.
 Packed in plain boxes of 24 except for the Salomon, which comes in boxes of five.
-The band is similar to the "Blue Label", but is white with a red border.
+The band is similar to the "Blue Label" but is white with a red border.
 There is also a second, straight band, white, with "Serie JJ" printed on it.

 The Salomons are rolled exclusively by Don Pepín himself.

 Series JJ Maduro

-A more rare variation of the Series JJ was the Series JJ Maduro.
+A rarer variation of the Series JJ was the Series JJ Maduro.
 It was also the only Maduro cigar made by Pepin Garcia.
 It was discontinued in 2011.

 More Cigars by Jose "Don" Pepin Garcia

 Jose "Don" Pepin Garcia, along with his son, Jaime Garcia, has created other labels after the huge success of the Don Pepin Garcia lines, from both their Estelí, Nicaragua (Tabacalera Cubana) and Miami, Florida, USA (El Rey de los Habanos) factories under the My Father Cigars company.